BINF-3101/Lab_7_review/README.md

 Google your species name.
 Is there any additional information there?
 List one additional resource that includes your species (can be a link or a file).

+### Question 15
+Which two assignments are you planning on doing for the Final Assignment

+- News communications article – This short article will outline the main findings and importance of the project.
+- Value Grant proposal – A specific aims page that outlines a follow-up project.
+- Scientific paper introduction – The introduction to a scientific paper that outlines the background and results of the project.
+- Computational pipeline illustration – Create a computational pipeline illustration that describes each step of the project